TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Let your friends help you discover the best news, features and videos on TheDC.
 Publish what you read and maintain full control.

-Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Newt Gingrich calls out Karl Rove super PAC, NRSC for abandoning Todd Akin \[VIDEO\] **Senate Smackdown** 'SNL' takes on vice presidential debate \[VIDEO\]
+Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Romney campaign files federal suit to ensure all military ballots count in Wisconsin Documents: Despite Obama's claims, relationship with Rev. Wright began as early as 1987 Coulter: 'White liberals are always threatening black riots' \[VIDEO\]

 *   Social: Active
     *   Active